ValoCookie/osu-Requests/README.md

 Because the actual delivery happens through osu! chat rather than by controlling the game window, the app isn't tied specifically to one desktop client and is intended to work with both osu!stable and osu!lazer.

+### App startup

+The **APP STARTUP** button lets you choose how osu!
+Requests should behave when it launches.

+You can choose between:

+- **Open window** — launch the app normally and close it completely when pressing X
+- **System tray** — start the app in the Windows system tray and return it to the tray when pressing X

+The setting is saved for future launches.

 ---

 ## Setup